bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 permalink: /about
 ---

 Hi I am Karthik, a Math enthusiast from India.

-I am primarily observing The World.

 I am curious about the nature and purpose of The World.